There are three properties in the nifi.properties file that deal with the archiving on content in the NiFi Content Repository.

 The configured max appendable size tells NiFi at what point should NiFi stop appending additional content to an existing content claim before starting a new claim.
 It does not mean all content ingested by NiFi must be smaller than 10 MB.
 It also does not mean that every content claim will be at least 10 MB in size.

-You will also notice in the nifi.properties file the below property which is deprecated and no longer used by the NIFi code:
+You will also notice in the nifi.properties file the below property which was never actually used in any NiFi release:

-The above property was mistakenly left in the nifi.properties file.
+The above property was mistakenly left in the nifi.properties file and mentioned in the documentation until only recently.

 Let's look at few more examples illustrating content claims (Each example represents a single NiFi content claim):